Assessment support options

 If you have missed or not completed an assessment you may be required to take it again at the next opportunity.
-In 2021, the resit period is Monday 16 to Thursday 26 August.
-You must be available during this period.
 The assessment will be in the same format as the regular January and May/June assessment periods.

 If you did not successfully complete an assessment that would have been your first attempt, you will be able to take it on that basis for the full range of marks.

 If you are unable to complete and pass assessments in August for any reason you may not be able to: